Mangrove raises $170M for its new fund to invest in Europe and Israeli startups

 Mark Tluszcz, co-founder and CEO said in a statement: “We like to take big bets very early and support our best portfolio companies through multiple rounds of financing to build material stakes.
 We prefer to invest in unproven or unusual technologies rather than chase the latest fad.”

 The smaller fund size means smaller investments, BUT potentially bigger returns IF the startup does well.
-Mangrove put $8m into Wix.com which resulted in a $550m exit when it became the largest tech IPO to come out of Israel.
-Mangrove is also famous for being the first investor in Skype, turning a $2m investment into $200m.
+Mangrove put $8 million into Wix.com, and that resulted in a $550 million exit when it became the largest tech IPO to come out of Israel.
+Mangrove is also famous for being the first investor in Skype, turning a $2 million investment into $200 million.

 Mangrove now has over $1bn under management and a team of twelve, which includes partners in Berlin and Tel Aviv.
 Its investments include WalkMe, Lesara, JobToday, FreedomPOP, Wallapop, Kang and Happify.
 Partner Michael Jackson, who was previously COO at Skype, is on the board of AXA and Blockchain.